-Having your child injured while riding a school bus is an accident that parents never want to endure.
+Having your child injured in a school bus accident is an accident that parents never want to endure.
 This is most likely to occur when a school bus is hit by a car or truck causing a bad accident.
 Families all across Kentucky transport their children in school buses both to and from school and on special field trips.

 Kentucky does not require safety restraints for children in school buses.
 Requirements for school safety KRS 189.540, KRS 156.153.
 In Kentucky school buses must meet standards established by the Kentucky Department of Education for safety, cleanliness, and usage.
 Such activities like use of a cell phone while driving a school bus is prohibited by law.
 Not only does Kentucky not require seat belts on school buses, but neither does federal law and such safety features are absent in a majority of buses nationwide.